 AR M&A TRENDS

 AR has been a serious M&A target in recent years: Arguably, Apple’s most important recent acquisition was PrimeSense, whose infrared (IR) technology first made waves inside the Kinect, a body-sensing add-on for Microsoft’s Xbox.
-As tech outlets have pointed out, the “notch” in the latest iPhone is basically a shrunk-down Kinect to enable FaceID.
+As tech outlets have pointed out, the “notch” in the iPhone X is basically a shrunk-down Kinect to enable FaceID.

 While it’s primarily used for mapping faces now, the infrared camera in the iPhone X could be used by future augmented reality apps to enable front-facing AR applications.
 For example, you could point your phone at a vacant lot, and the phone would spray thousands of infrared dots into the area’s contours to render an image of how a custom home would look in that area.